 Term is 6 years.
 Family home mortgage restructured and €300,000 of unsecured debt written off.

 Joe and Catherine are married, in their 40’s, they have two children and are living in Wicklow.
 Joe is working in the Financial Services industry and is commuting each day to Dublin for work.
-Mary recently started a new business after a period of unemployment and has been self-employed for just under a year.
+Catherine recently started a new business after a period of unemployment and has been self-employed for just under a year.

 Their family home currently has small amount of equity with a mortgage balance of just over €400,000.

 They are now in substantial arrears.
 The couple have been paying €1,500 a month towards their mortgage but their full mortgage payment is €2,400 a month.
 They also have other debt with multiple unsecured creditors such as credit cards, personal loans, and a shortfall on a buy to let property.
 This property was repossessed and sold following a period where the debtors had problem tenants who refused to pay rent.
 Because of this, the couple had no way of meeting the mortgage payments.
 The total of these debts amounts to €300,000.